Skip to content

 3. Developing tools or research methods that advance the ability to answer questions in the field of biology.

-The core science and biology curriculum of the major, which should be completed within the first two years of study, provides foundational knowledge in all the principal fields relevant to biology, along with experience in laboratory work.
-This coursework should prepare Honors students to begin research toward their thesis in their sophomore year.
+The core science and biology curriculum of the major, which should be completed within the first two years of study, provides foundational knowledge in all the principal fields relevant to biology along with experience in laboratory work.
+The coursework should prepare honors students to begin research towards their thesis in their sophomore year.

-Completion of Honors research by registering for BIOL 4995 (Honors Research) and submitting the thesis under BIOL 4999 (Honors Thesis) counts toward the laboratory course requirements of the biology major.
+Completion of honors research by registering under the course BIOL 4995 (honors research) and submitting the thesis under the course BIOL 4999 (honors thesis) counts towards the laboratory course requirements of the biology major.

-Upon successful completion of their thesis, students may count a maximum of three semesters of research taken as BIOL 4995 toward their laboratory course requirements, for a total of 9 credits and 6 lab units.
-If a thesis is not submitted and approved (with a grade of B or better), BIOL 4995 can only be counted once, for a maximum of 3 credits and 2 lab units.
-BIOL 4999 credits with a grade of C- or better can also be applied toward a biology degree.
-(A grade of B or better is required for Honors to be conferred.)
+Upon successful completion of their thesis, students may count a maximum of 3 semesters of research taken as BIOL 4995 towards their requirement of lab courses, for a total of 9 credits and 6 lab units.
+If a thesis is not submitted and approved (grade B or better), BIOL 4995 can only be counted once, for a maximum of 3 credits and 2 lab units.
+BIOL 4999 credits with a grade of C- or better can also be applied towards a biology degree.
+(A grade of B or better is required for Honors to be conferred).

 Additional information for students